okinjp-ex/PMMP-installer/README.md

-# Genisys-inst
+# PMMP-installer
-Perfect Genisys Installer!
+Perfect PocketMine-MP easy Installer!

 How to

-1,Download zip from Github.
+1,Download zip from bottom link.

 2,Unzip it.